Warren Kennedy

-Warren Brian Kennedy is a South African horse racing jockey who was the 2019/20 and 2021/22 South African Champion Jockey.
+Warren Brian Kennedy is a South African horse racing jockey currently riding in New Zealand.
+He was Champion Jockey in South Africa for the 2019/20 and 2021/22 seasons and in New Zealand for the 2023/24 season.

-He has won Group 1 races in South Africa and one in New Zealand.
+He has won Group 1 races in South Africa and in New Zealand.

 Riding career

 Kennedy attended the South African Jockey Academy in 1995 when he was 14 years old.
 He became a qualified rider in 2000.
 Kennedy won the National Apprentice title in his final year.

 His first race win came on board Coded Missile for trainer Nic Claasen at Fairview on 15 May 1998.
 It was a chance ride as the trainer's stable jockey fell ill.
 The race was the Lady Pedant Stakes, and being a listed race, Kennedy received no apprentice claim.

 His first Grade 1 victory came on board Gabor in the Thekwini Stakes at Hollywoodbets Greyville.
 Other Group 1 wins include the Summer Cup with Summer Pudding, the Hollywoodbets Gold Challenge with Rainbow Bridge, and the Allan Robertson Championship with Vernichey.
 He also rode Triple Tiara winner Summer Pudding to victory in the Grade 1 SA Fillies Classic, the Grade 2 Wilgerbosdrift Gauteng Fillies Guineas, and the Grade 1 Woolavington 2000.